wdi-sf-march-2014/notes/IntroToRails/rails_routing_prep.md

 	e.g. if we had a `PuppiesController` that had a `index` method we could say

 		get "/puppies", to: "puppies#index"

+	rails would assume `"puppies"` in the `"puppies#index"` part of the route was referring to a class called `PuppiesController` in your "app/controllers" folder, no need to also write `Controller` to  designate the class `PuppiesController`.

 * Using the above routing pattern we'll write our first